aklin/aklin.github.io/cv.md

 * Designed & Implemented £40K RESTful API before my 6th month
 * Integrated [MarvinJS][marvinjs] with the [Register][link-reg] suite
-* Completely rewrote _Datasources Editor_ front-end, a core [Browser][link-bro] component
+* Completely rewrote the _Datasources Editor_ front-end, a core [Browser][link-bro] component
 * Refactored Inventory Positional Indexing system

 ### Responsibilies

-In the past I've worked on both [Register][link-reg] and the core [Browser][link-bro] modules, but these days my work focuses mostly on [Inventory][link-inv].
-On the design side of the equation I provide the technical insight complementing the product owner's business interests.
-I use **TDD** when it would be beneficial to do so.
+In the past I've worked on both [Register][link-reg] and the core [Browser][link-bro] modules, but these days my work is focused mostly on [Inventory][link-inv].
+On the design side of the equation I provide the technical insight to assist the development of the product's business direction.
+On the practical side I use **TDD** when it is beneficial to do so.